antiflasher/apcach/README.md

 Parameters in `cssToApcach()` function are:

-- color in CSS fomat that you want to convert to apcach format
+- color in CSS format that you want to convert to apcach format
 - commaring color:
   - if it's on the background position: `bg : comparingColor` (supported formats: `oklch`, `oklab`, `lch`, `lab`, `hex`, `rgb`, `hsl`, `p3`)
-  - if it's on the foreground position: `fg : comparingColor`
+  - if it's in the foreground position: `fg : comparingColor`